How to attract Gen Z employees

 Who's considered part of Gen Z?

-While Millennials remain the largest living generation in the U.S., Gen Z has surpassed every other generation worldwide, including the Baby Boomer generation.
+While Millennials remain the largest living generation in the U.S., Gen Z has surpassed every other generation worldwide, including Baby Boomers.
 They make up 30% of the global population2.

-With more than 68 million Gen Zers in the U.S., organizations need to prepare to welcome more of this generation of workers in the years to come.
+With more than 68 million Gen Zs in America, organizations need to prepare to welcome more of this generation of workers in the years to come.

-With their unique set of skills and perspectives, Gen Z job seekers can bring fresh ideas and innovation to your organization.
+Their fresh perspectives on work and technology will influence workplace dynamics.
 Let's go over some tips on how to attract and retain Gen Z talent.

 Flexible work arrangements and work-life balance

-Tanya Lamont is the CEO of Conversational3, the leading provider of virtual receptionist services.
+Tanya Lamont is the CEO of Conversational4, the leading provider of virtual receptionist services.
 She's found that Gen Z employees, more than any other generation, prioritize flexibility and personal growth.

 "I offer flexible work schedules, which I think is key to attracting them," Lamont said.
 "I've noticed that they value having control over their time, so I give them the option to set their own work hours, and it's made a big difference in retention."